 Overview: Not all risks are bad.
 For example, buying another company has many inherent risks, but the reward might be worth the risk.
-When it comes to risk analysis, risk management plans should be able to recognize all risks, both good and bad.
-Then, the next step in the risk assessment process should be to decide how likely the event will be to affect the workplace and decide what should be done to mitigate or cultivate those risks, formulating the plan in a risk management policy.
+When it comes to risk analysis and risk management, an employer should be able to recognize all risks, both good and bad.
+Then, the employer must evaluate how likely these risks will come to fruition and how they may affect the workplace.
+The employer must also decide what can and should be done to mitigate or cultivate those risks.

-There are numerous types of insurance to benefit businesses, from ransom insurance to general liability insurance, and an employer who is practicing good business risk management will also make sure that they are insured in all the areas that might realistically affect them.
+There are numerous types of insurance to benefit businesses, from ransom insurance to general liability insurance.
+An employer that is practicing good business risk management will make sure that it is insured in all the areas that might realistically apply.

 HR and legal considerations when creating and implementing risk management plans.
 Advice on eliminating bad risks and optimizing good risks.